 Just because the active treatment may be complete, it does not mean that the stress goes away.
 In fact, I have worked with several women whose worry and stress increased after the cancer treatment.
 Why?
 Because, while their healthcare professionals were actively treating and evaluating the “progress” of the cancer during treatment, once that was over, no one was regularly assessing the recovery.
 The fear of relapse can be very strong and real for many.

-INSTEAD let them know you are happy for them that the difficult treatments are over and acknowledge that “moving on can be hard.”
+INSTEAD let her know you are happy for them that the difficult treatments are over and acknowledge that “moving on can be hard.”

 While you don’t want to assume how she is feeling, try offering up the possibility that post treatment may still be stressful.
 This will open a door to potentially share her fears or, at least, help normalize her distress.